VictoriaMetrics/VictoriaMetrics/docs/README.md

      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -influx.maxLineSize size
+     The maximum size in bytes for a single InfluxDB line during parsing.
+Applicable for stream mode only.
+     Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 262144) -influx.maxRequestSize size
-     The maximum size in bytes for a single InfluxDB line during parsing Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 262144) -influxDBLabel string
+     The maximum size in bytes of a single InfluxDB request.
+Applicable for batch mode only.
+     Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864) -influxDBLabel string
      Default label for the DB name sent over '?db={db_name}' query parameter (default "db") -influxListenAddr string